-Sex text scandal: Andrew Falloon 13th National MP to quit in as many months
+National MP Andrew Falloon quits after sex-text scandal: Message sent to university student

 • National MP Andrew Falloon quits amid 'significant mental health issues'

-Falloon, 37, a first-term MP in the Rangitata seat, said in a statement he had made a "number of mistakes".
+In an earlier statement - before details of the message were revealed - Falloon, 37, a first-term MP in the Rangitata seat, said he had made a "number of mistakes".

 "As I noted in my maiden speech three years ago, when I was younger I lost three close friends to suicide.